terraritto/RayTracing/README.md

 * square -> disk (Shirley's concentric map)
 * square -> hemispehre

 ## Camera
-I implement many cameras, but I often use Pinhole camera.
-Therefore I don't write to use RayCast class with other cameras.
-If you want to use, you must write function:TraceRay(ray,depth).

 * Orthographic Camera
 * Pinhole Camera
 * ThinLens Camera